 Now, we’re not usually inclined to worry about cosmetic appearance when we’re talking about safety products, but we couldn’t talk about the UDAP spray without mentioning the fact that there are four different holster options.
 In addition to black, tan, and brown plastic, there’s also a black cloth hip holster.

-This is a slightly shorter range spray, with an ideal range of around 22 feet.
-It’s still quite powerful, though, with the same 2 percent capsaicin content as the UDAP spray, which is the highest concentration allowed by law in the United States.
+Counter Assault has the longest range of any bear spray on the market – 40 ft.
+It’s quite powerful as well, with the same 2 percent capsaicin content as the UDAP spray, which is the highest concentration allowed by law in the United States.

 Ruger is best known for manufacturing cheap and reliable firearms.
 But they also make Tornado Bear Repellant, a slightly less violent way of dispatching an angry bear.